idt12312/ENBLE/sensor/README.md

 ![ENBLE](../doc/enble.jpg)

-This device measures temperature, humidity and pressure using BME280 and send these measured data with BLE Advertising and BLE GATT.
+This device measures temperature, humidity and pressure using BME280 and send these measured data over BLE advertising and GATT service.
-The data format of BLE Advertising and BLE GATT is described bellow.
+The data format of BLE advertising and GATT service is described bellow.
 Using advertising (not using GATT) to collect measured data enables a device to reduce current consumption.

 ## BLE Advertise